CsarRamos/mosaicoextras/README.md

 ## New plugin

-* Add new tool in mosaico toolbar to create mailto with cc, content and body
+* Mailto: Add new tool in mosaico toolbar to create mailto with cc, content and body.
+(Add plugin "mailto" with mosaico toolbar configuration)

 ## New customization